nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Example: `list_total_sales`

 Output:
-- show_sales lists the dishes sold along with the total sales for every operating day of the cafe.
+- list_total_sales lists the dishes sold along with the total sales for every operating day of the cafe.
 ```
 +---------------------------------------------------------------------------+
 Day 1: